Most VPN providers offer both TCP and UDP connections to their VPN servers. But which of the two protocols is better for you?

 TCP VPN pros:

-• TCP connections are usually allowed in restricted networks on common ports like 80, 443, while UDP traffic may be blocked even completely, usually in corporate networks.
-Moreover, it is fairly common for ISPs to throttle UDP traffic since it is mostly used for P2P, VoIP – the kind of traffic that they don’t “like”
+- TCP connections are usually allowed in firewalled networks on common ports like 80, 443, while UDP traffic may be blocked, usually in corporate networks

 TCP VPN cons: